Jamie Anderson (scientist)

 Jamie Anderson (born 1971) is an Australian organizational theorist, keynote speaker, and Professor at the Antwerp Management School, known for his work on Strategic Innovation.

-Jamie Anderson has been named as a "management guru" in the Financial Times, and as one of the world’s top 25 management thinkers by the journal Business Strategy Review, alongside Gary Hamel, Philip Kotler and Henry Mintzberg and others.
+Jamie Anderson has been named as a "management guru" in the Financial Times, and as one of the world's top 25 management thinkers by the journal Business Strategy Review, alongside Gary Hamel, Philip Kotler and Henry Mintzberg and others.

 Biography

 Born in Australia, Anderson received his BA in 1993 and his MA in 1997 both from the University of Melbourne, and his MBA in 2004 from the London Business School.
 In 2013 he was awarded an honorary doctorate by RISEBA Business School.

 Anderson started his academic career at the London Business School from 1999 until 2004.
-From 2004 he stayed affiliated with the London Business School as Visiting Professor, and from 2004-2009 he was Senior Lecturer at the European School of Management and Technology (ESMT).
-Since 2010 he is Adjunct Professor at the Antwerp Management School.
+From 2004 he stayed affiliated with the London Business School as visiting professor, and from 2004 to 2009 he was Senior Lecturer at the European School of Management and Technology (ESMT).
+Since 2010 he is adjunct professor at the Antwerp Management School.

 His research interests focus on "the interconnectedness between leadership, strategy and change."